- Live Rates

 In 2019, Seattle’s population grew by 2.3% from the previous year, and King County as a whole saw a population increase of 1.6% from the previous year.
 The Seattle Metro Area now has a population of approxmiately 4 million.

 All of this means there are more residents who need to find housing.
 Some will become renters, while others will enter the housing market in search of a home.
 This supports the demand side of the supply-and-demand equation in the Seattle area and other Washington housing markets.
 And it comes at a time when inventory is at record lows.

-So what’s the outlook for the rest of 2018 and into 2019?
+So what’s the outlook for the rest of 2021?
 Basically, more of the same.

-While home prices are expected to rise more slowly over the coming months, they are projected to continue along an upward path.
+Home prices in Washington State are projected to continue along an upward path in 2021, following roughly the same pace as price growth in 2020.
 Every forecast we have encountered agrees on this, and that’s largely due to the low housing market inventory across Washington State.